Tomás Domínguez Arévalo: Family and youth

 Tomás Domínguez y de Arévalo Romera y Fernández Navarrete was a descendant of two landowner families from the very south and from the very north of Spain.
 The paternal Domínguez family has been for centuries related to the Andalusian town of Carmona (Seville province).
 Its first representatives were noted as regidores in the 18th century and intermarried with another distinguished local family, the Romeras.
 Their descendant was Tomás' father, Tomás Domínguez Romera (1848–1931), who inherited the local Campo de la Plata estate.
 He demonstrated political sympathies hardly typical for the region siding with the legitimists during the Third Carlist War and had to leave the country afterwards.
 Following the amnesty he returned to Spain and at unspecified date he married María de Arévalo y Fernandez de Navarrete (1854–1919), descendant to a Riojan-Navarrese Arévalo family.
 Her father, Justo Arévalo y Escudero, was a well known conservative politician; in the mid-19th century he served in the Cortes and later as a long-time senator from Navarre (1876–1891).
 As at the time of the marriage she was already condesa de Rodezno, Tomás Domínguez Romera became conde consorte.

-None of the sources consulted clarifies whether the couple initially settled in the Arévalo's Navarrese estate in Villafranca or in Madrid.
 In the late 1880s Tomás Domínguez Romera emerged holding major posts within the Madrid Carlist structures.
 In 1888 he was president of comisión de propaganda of the Madrid Junta Directiva del Circula Tradicionalista de Madrid the same year elected its secretario general, but when unsuccessfully running for the Cortes in the 1890s, he stood in Haro (Logroño province).
 He emerged triumphant in 4 successive elections between 1905 and 1914, voted in from the Navarrese district of Aoiz.
 At that time he was already member of the national Carlist executive; in 1912 he entered Junta Nacional Tradicionalista representing Castilla La Nueva, in 1913 entered comisión de Tesoro de la Tradición and chaired party gatherings interchanging with the likes of Cerralbo, Feliu or de Mella.